 Our Program Impact

-In 2021 our programs will reach over one thousand women, children and families through thirteen programs spanning four countries.
+Our programs have reached over one thousand women, children and families through thirteen programs spanning four countries.
 This includes –

 • 600 families provided with a regular meal or food pack from the Good Samaritan Outreach Centre, Bacolod, the Philippines.